-You have to be aware that adding other directories to your path can potentially create problems if any of your M-files have the same name as a Dynare file.
-Your file would then override the Dynare file, making Dynare unusable.
+You have to be aware that adding other directories (on top of the dynare folders) to your MATLAB or Octave path can potentially create problems if any of your M-files have the same name as a Dynare file.
+Your routine would then override the Dynare routine, making Dynare unusable.